mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

+- Consider again the messages with responses to be added via the generated code, as a lot of messages are responses

 - generate blazor interop code, preferably in  another project referencing the types in shared

 - try again to get matrix for screen to world as that would reduce the need for extra interop call